humanetech-community/community-hub/_pages/join.md

 last_modified_at: 2019-04-20T09+02:00
 ---

-Welcome reader, to this first blog post of the Humane Tech Community.
+Welcome reader, to the Humane Tech Community.
 We are involved in **Humane Technology** and we have a challenging, but exciting road ahead of us on our mission to _"Promote Solutions that Improve Wellbeing, Freedom and Society"_.

 ## What we do and why